 The Next Level

-The Burgundy region is the high temple of ‘top-level terroir’; i.e. that ‘somewhere-ness’ that bestows certain characteristics to the wines of certain places.
-Earthy notes in Savigny, perfumed red fruit in Volnay and Chambolle – though both are different – I could go on… Pertinent to this discussion is the fact that the parcelling of the land into smaller lots (crus, lieu-dits or whatever you prefer to call them) was nothing to do with the wine market or any type of marketing for that matter, this was done by scholarly monks who controlled the yineyards for 500 years or longer and believed they could characterise the differences.
+The Burgundy region is the high temple of ‘top-level’ terroir; i.e. that ‘somewhere-ness’ that bestows certain characteristics to the wines of certain places.
+Earthy notes in Savigny, perfumed red fruit in Volnay and Chambolle – though both are different – I could go on… Pertinent to this discussion is the fact that the parcelling of the land into smaller lots (crus, lieu-dits or whatever you prefer to call them) was nothing to do with the wine market or any type of marketing for that matter, this was done by scholarly monks who controlled the vineyards for 500 years or longer and believed they could characterise the differences – though of course, there were roads and pathways too.
 This characterisation led directly to the segmentation that we see today with some sites classed as Grand Cru, others Premier Cru and Villages.

 Anyone tasting in a number of producers cellars will be struck by the consistency with which the Premier Crus are more concentrated and interesting than the Villages wines and will experience the similar jump from Premier Cru to Grand Cru.
 It’s the occasional exceptions standing out which for me reinforce the established hierarchy of the crus, the hierarchy that forms the basis of what you pay.